-Witness water rationing in Belgium, explosions of hidden ordnance from World War 1 battlefields in Slovenia or evacuations of entire towns in France.
-Scientists argue this is only the beginning of what is to occur yearly, as global average temperatures begin to rise by more than 1.5C due to climate change.
+Scientists argue this is only the beginning of what is to occur yearly, as global average temperatures continue to rise.

 Preventing, not suppressing forest fires